My Facebook feed has been flooded lately with stories about Tour de France cyclists going low carb.

 - #26 and 64 on the overall nutrient density ranking.

 It seems it’s not just the low carbers, “ketonians” and people battling diabetes who are training their bodies to burn fat more efficiently.
 Maximising your ability to burn fat is critical even if you are extremely metabolically healthy.

-The chart below shows comparison of the fat oxidation rate of well trained athletes (WT) versus recreationally (RT) athletes (who are not necessarily following a low carb diet).
-The well trained athletes are clearly oxidising more fat, which enables them to put out a lot more power (measured in terms of their VO2max).
-It seems that you ability to efficiently burn fat for fuel it a key component of what sets the elite apart from the amateurs whether you call yourself vegan, ketogenic or a fruitarian.
+The chart below shows a comparison of the fat oxidation rate of well-trained athletes (WT) versus recreationally (RT) athletes (who are not necessarily following a low carb diet).
+The well-trained athletes are clearly oxidising more fat, which enables them to put out a lot more power (measured in terms of their VO2max).
+It seems that your ability to efficiently burn fat for fuel it a key component of what sets the elite apart from the amateurs whether you call yourself vegan, ketogenic or a fruitarian.

 While carbohydrates help to produce maximal explosive power, it seems that the glucose turbocharger works best when it sits on a big power fat fueled motor.
 According to Peter Defty (who spent the last couple of years helping 2016 Tour de France second place getter Romain Bardet refine his ability as a fat adapted athlete using his Optimised Fat Metabolism protocol), fat can yield more energy more efficiently with less oxidative stress which requires less recovery time.